Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO

-\cite{lynn_heterogeneous_2015} proposed the heterogeneous comprehensive learning PSO (HCLPSO).
-HCLPSO contains two heterogeneous sub-populations, named exploration sub-population and exploitation sub-population, both sub-populations use the CLS proposed in the literature \citep{liang_comprehensive_2006}.
-The particles of exploration sub-population only learn from the personal best experiences of other particles in the same sub-population dimensionally according to Eq. \eqref{equ1}; whereas the particles of exploitation sub-population learn from the personal best experience of particles in the whole population dimensionally and the population-best experience traditionally according to Eq. \eqref{equ2}: \begin{small} \end{small} where $x_{j}^{g b e s t}$ denote the $j$-th of the population historical best position.
+Depending on diverse information-sharing mechanisms, topology affects the balance between exploration and exploitation.
+As sub-populations can be assigned with different learning exemplars \citep{Zhao_Dynamic_2010,ghosh_inter-particle_2012,lynn_population_2018, wang_saturated_2019}, a large number of heterogeneous PSO variants were proposed.
+For instance, Lynn et al. \cite{lynn_heterogeneous_2015} proposed the Heterogeneous Comprehensive Learning PSO (HCLPSO), which comprises the exploration as well as the exploitation sub-populations.
+The particles in the exploration sub-population only learn from $\bm{x}^{cl}$ in the same sub-population according to Eq. \eqref{e4}; whereas the particles in the exploitation sub-population learn from $\bm{x}^{cl}$ in the whole population and $\bm{x}^{gbest}$ as follows: